levidehaan/drupaldeploy/README.md

 * `./installVagrant.sh`
 * `./build.sh`

-To keep your files synced in your development project run: `vagrant rsync-auto`
+If you're using the desktop version and you want to keep your files synced in your development project run: `vagrant rsync-auto`

+Your database information is:

+Username: root <br/>
+password: cheesedoodles <br/>
+Host: DB (just DB, caps, in the host/ip area)

 ## In progress
-This project needs a couple more things before it does the deploy, right now it builds a docker container job as an example.
-Here is the Trello Board for this project: https://trello.com/b/HYuONrC1

-* It still needs to run the docker container.
-* It still needs to deploy the docker container locally.
+Finished!